-- The FDA and the American Dental Association promote amalgam fillings as standard of care dentistry.
+- The FDA and the American Dental Association promote amalgam fillings as a standard of care dentistry.
 Dentists who place amalgam fillings do so in good faith, believing in the efficacy, safety, cost-effectiveness, and longevity of amalgams.

 - Sweden, Austria, Denmark, and Norway have all banned amalgam fillings.

-So … Are Amalgam Fillings Dangerous To Your Health?
+So … Are Amalgam Fillings Really Dangerous To Your Health?